TaeJun-Park0225/SRGAN/README.md

 Put test image in ./test folder.

-To train dataset type code below on your commend.
+To test dataset, type the code below on your cmd.

     python test.py